Pancho Segura: Amateur career

 Segura won the Florida west coast title in February beating George Lyttleton Rogers in the final.
 Segura beat Bill Talbert to win the Cincinnati event in June.
 Segura successfully defended his title at Brooklyn in July, beating Hecht in the final in four sets.
-At the New Jersey state tournament the following week, Segura beat Vic Seixas and Budge Patty before a win in three straight sets over Hecht in the final when he didn't lose a single game.
-The following week Segura beat Schroeder to win the Eastern clay court championships.
+At the New Jersey state tournament the following week, Segura beat Vic Seixas and Budge Patty before a win in three straight sets over Hecht in the final without losing a single game.
+The following week Segura beat Schroeder to win the final of the Eastern Clay Court Championships.
 "Segura's two-handed drives down the sidelines kept Schroeder on the defensive throughout and afforded the Californian few opportunities to move in close.
 While Segura's emphasis was on speed, he threw in an occasional dropshot to add to Schroeder's discomfiture".

 Segura beat Mulloy to win the Longwood Bowl in August 1942.
-At the U. S. Championships, Segura beat Talbert before losing to Parker in the semi finals.
-"Regardless as to any plan Segura may have had in mind before the match started, he was at Parker's mercy at every stage of the duel".
+At the U.S. Championships, Segura beat Talbert before losing to Parker in the semi-finals.
+"And, regardless as to any plan Segura may have had in mind before the match started, he was at Parker's mercy at every stage of the duel".
 Segura beat Earl Bartlett to win the Sugar Bowl in December.
+Segura was offered a tennis scholarship by Gardnar Mulloy, tennis coach at the University of Miami and he entered in the fall of 1942.
+He won the National Collegiate Singles Championship for three straight years: in 1943, 1944, and 1945.